ghostnear/Crusty/bf/docs.md

-# BF - Crusty module.
+# BrainFuck - Crusty module.

-This folder contains the submodule for the esoteric programming language BrainFuck.
+This folder contains the submodule for running code written in the esoteric programming language BrainFuck.

+## The how.

 ### Execution modes: